ljsinclair/featurebase-docs/docs/concepts/time-quantums.md

 ## What are time quantums?

-A time quantum is a feature for `IDSET` and `STRINGSET` type columns that allows you to associate a time (or multiple times) with each value in the column.
+A time quantum is a feature for `IDSETQ` and `STRINGSETQ` type columns that allows you to associate a time (or multiple times) with each value in the column.
 Setting a time quantum creates views on the column that allow range queries down to the time granularity specified.
 You can think of a view as a rollup of your data based on the granularity of time you specify.
 If no time quantums are set, your data has one "standard" view by default.

 ## When should you use time quantums?